TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 Now that you know what the attacker is doing, and have estimated the probable next step, you can build defenses against possible future actions.
 This is how we build a *predictive* threat intelligence capability.
 These things will be **highly** specialized to the business or organization.

-* List what provides value to the attacker in the scheme, and remove the value.
+* **De-incentivize**: List what provides value to the attacker in the scheme, and remove the value.
 For example, if your attacker targets credentials you can use salted hashes, enable MFA globally, etc.
-    * In the sentence, The attacker does ________ in order to ________, allowing him/her to ________; your action should keep the attacker from doing bridging the outcome and result.
+    * In the sentence, The attacker does ________(action) in order to ________(outcome), allowing him/her to ________(result); your action should keep the attacker from doing bridging the outcome and result.
     * Even if the attacker manages to accomplish the *outcome* then, the *result* will not be what the attacker expects
-* Look at what the attacker is trying to accomplish, the *outcome*, and determine how the attacker knows if he/she is successful.
+* **Remove Feedback Loop**: Look at what the attacker is trying to accomplish, the *outcome*, and determine how the attacker knows if he/she is successful.
 Are they expecting a certain server response?
 A particular banner message?
 A specific http status code?
 Can you delay the drop in a connection?
 If you can determine your traffic is not legitimate, provide random or confusing results that keep the attacker from being able to retool or know where their attack failed.
 Immediate feedback is the worst!
-* "Booby trap" the attacker's process flow.
+* **"Booby trap"** the attacker's process flow.
 If you can identify attacker infrastructure or targets, even retrospectively, blocking and forgetting may not be the best answer.
 Use *honeytokens*, fake portals, fake leaked credentials, fake documents... use your imagination.
 The idea is to create high fidelity signals that alert you to badness without damaging the user experience of legitimate users.
 You want to increase the friction here to attackers.

 For the above three steps, remember to first build the stories, and then look for the actions you can take that have the biggest impact across intersections in your hypotheses.
 This way you can have the biggest impact to attacker behavior.
 You're not looking for the most *diagnostic* data to prove your hypothesis, you're trying to cause the most possible friction to the attacker.
 In an *Analysis of Competing Hypotheses* exercise you'd typically throw out common observations as non-diagnostic.
 We don't want to do that here.
 We WANT to see those commonalities, the "choke points," in adversarial behavior.
 This is where we draw in the attacker; detect, deceive, and defeat them.